‘We’re just here to help’: Conway firefighters give up sleep and time with family

 Firefighters Jon Deal and Steve Warren pulled a small boat through the waist-deep water.
 They were willing to get wet so the two people they ferried to their homes could stay dry.

-Deal said it can be frustrating to help people after emergency officials have been warning about potential flooding for the past week.
-But he said he understood why a person who lived in the same house for 60 years might not want to leave.
+It can be frustrating, Deal admitted, to help people after emergency officials have been warning about potential flooding for the past week.
+But he understands why a person who lived in the same house for 60 years might not want to leave.

 Conway officials have warned residents about the chance for flooding, especially those who were impacted following Hurricane Matthew in 2016.
 More than 900 Conway homes were flooded after Matthew, and officials say 1,000 homes could face the same fate this year in the aftermath of Hurricane Florence.